liuweixin2014/CS-418-Project/app/README.txt

 Commands:
   -crime_report
+    This command requires restaurants_60601-60606.csv file
-    This command will print out a table to a file named CrimeBusinessYelpData.csv
+    This will take 30 minutes to 2 hours depending on geocoding.geo.census.gov This command will print out a table to a file named CrimeBusinessYelpData.csv This command is Task One

   -predict_crime_probability <AddressString> ... <DataPointValue>
-    This command will print out a table to a file named PredictionResults.csv
+    This command will print out a table to a file named PredictionResults.csv This command is Task Two

   -graph_crime_age_block